AdobeDocs/commerce-operations.en/help/tools/data-migration-tool/create-plan.md

 1. In your Magento 2 system, reindex the stock indexer.
 For more information, see the [Configuration guide].

-1. Using a tool of your choice, hit pages in your Magento 2 system to cache pages in advance of customers who use your storefront.
+1. Using a tool of your choice, hit pages in your Magento 2 system to cache pages before customers who use your storefront.

 1. Perform any final verification of your Magento 2 site.